-Front Panel Menu Reference SCPI Command Select System\Preferences\Display\Clock.
+Front Panel SCPI Command Select System\Preferences\Display\Clock.
 To set the date: SYSTem:DATE Enter the date in the Month, Day and Year fields.
-SYSTEM:DATE Enter the time in the Hour, Minute, and Second fields.
-To set the time: Press Select to set the date and time.
-SYSTem:TIME
+Enter the time in the Hour, Minute, and Second fields.
+Press Select to set the date and time.
+To set the time: SYSTem:TIME